Sonus-Mutationis/unturned-analyse/README.md

 You can navigate to the `xml-documentation` directory in this repository and create files named `<namespace>.<class-name>.xml`.
 We implement a "one class, one XML file" system, which allows for better management of custom documentation files without getting confused by automatically generated XML documentation.

-The XML merging tool is being developed in Python and is currently a work in progress.

 Like this: